 To complete this list of vegan sweets, we’ve included a hard-boiled sweet.
 Whilst by no means the favourite sweet of the masses, it has its plus points.
 The main one being that you can suck on them for ages without gorging yourself!
 Fruit sherbets are that lovely combination of hard outer shell and fizzy inside, that typically come in flavours such as lemon or strawberry.
-The can be found in most commercial supermarkets and Morrison’s list their brand of fruit sherbets as vegan friendly.
+They can be found in most commercial UK supermarkets and Morrison’s list their brand of fruit sherbets as vegan friendly.

 If you have any other vegan sweet favourites, please let us know in the comments below!